RUFUS H. NIMS, AIA (1913-2005)

 1956 - A Salhaven Village House, part of a short-lived retirement village in Jupiter FL.
 Photo by Rudi Rada.
 Status unknown.

-1956 - aka House for Frigidaire Series, aka Kitchen Plan Program.
+1956 - The Frigidaire Series House, aka Kitchen Plan Program.
 In July 1955, Frigidaire asked architects Robert Little, Carl Koch, Harwell Hamilton Harris, A. Quincy Jones/Frederick Emmons, and Nims to design houses showcasing the kitchen.
-One could order the booklet for $1.00.
+Booklets sold for $1.00.
 Published in several January 1956 newspapers plus the July 1955 issue of House & Home magazine.
 Status unknown.

 1956 - The LaRicos House, Roanoke County VA.
 Status unknown.

 1957 - The Nat Ratner House, 1 Palm Avenue, Palm Island, Miami Beach FL.
 Designed with Robert Brown; landscape design by Fearney and Koch; Featured in Progressive Architecture, January 1958; Architecture Record Houses May 1960 (cover); and Arts & Architecture, February 1958.
 Sold in 2010.
 Status unknown.

 1957 - The Jerry Conrad House, Miami FL.
 10520 SW 124th Street, Miami FL.
 Sold to Gerald and Diane Cooke.
 Sold to the Naglers.
 Sold in 2009 to Daniel Marmorstein.